BinaryResearch/BinaryResearch.github.io/_posts/2019-09-07-Inserting-Debugging-Instrumentation-Into-an-Internal-Function-using-Redirect-to-PLT.md

  3. Place a pointer to the encoded string in RAX as the return value

 The extended asm[2] functionality provided by GCC means we can read from and write to registers directly in C (what a time to be alive), meaning that there is no need for writing any assembly in the program.
-Besides reading from and writing to the approprite registers and re-implementing the logic responsible for encoding the key, `printf()` statements will be added to the code so that we can see the input string, how exactly the string is encoded to create the key and what the final key is:
+Besides reading from and writing to the appropriate registers and re-implementing the logic responsible for encoding the key, `printf()` statements will be added to the code so that we can see the input string, how exactly the string is encoded to create the key, and what the final key is:

 <script src="https://gist.github.com/BinaryResearch/f8cdaa7f1bca1136e53a34d28f7a12cc.js"></script>